pfrazee/eco/README.md

 One Object type, the Dataset, is allowed to contain other Objects.
 It may include other Datasets, enabling tree-like recursion.
 Datasets may not include atoms, however, to avoid ambiguous semantics.

 New Objects are created with a `declare` operation in the Dataset that includes an id and a type declaration.
 Operations on the Object's value then work on its own semantics using its path (`grandparent.parent.object.method()`).

-*This is in the early stages, so I'm trying out ideas still.*

 ## Message Schema